Security Incident Reports: DDoS and TYPO3

 Master Template

-The template is modular: A core module for every incident, supplemented by specialised modules for DDoS or TYPO3.
+The template is modular: a core module for every incident, supplemented by specialised modules for DDoS or TYPO3.

 Module A: Metadata